mitsuba-renderer/drjit-core/README.md

 ### LLVM backend

-The preceding section provided a basic of Enoki-JIT in combination with CUDA.
+The preceding section provided a basic example of Dr.Jit in combination with CUDA.
 LLVM works essentially the same way.
 Now, the ``backend=`` flag must be set to ``JitBackendLLVM``, and ``stmt`` is expected to be a statement using LLVM's textual intermediate representation.
 For example, the previous addition